meh/reagent/README.md

     end

     # this message is sent when the socket has been completely accepted and the
-    # process has been made owner of the socket
+    # process has been made owner of the socket, you don't need to wait for it
+    # when implementing handle because it's internally handled
     def handle_info({ Reagent, :ack }, connection) do connection |> Socket.active!